Will my international physiotherapy degree be recognised?

 Each university has its own entrance requirements.
 A strong emphasis is usually placed on student motivation and exam results alone will not be the only determinant of whether you will be offered a place.

 There may be a requirement to learn a little of the local language if you are to be working with patients.

 While physiotherapy degrees abroad are not expensive by the standard of other health science qualifications, there is no funding available for British students who go abroad.
 This is obviously a huge contrast to the situation in the UK with NHS funding available for physiotherapy students.

 Where should I look for physiotherapy degrees abroad?

-In Europe there are currently nine degrees in physiotherapy taught in English.
+In Europe there are currently ten degrees in physiotherapy taught in English.
 Most are in central and Eastern Europe.
 Four of these are in The Netherlands including Hanze University of Applied Sciences, Groningen.
 These are highly attractive to students from all around Europe and as a result, places are extremely limited.
 Other options are to be found in Hungary, Finland and Latvia.

 Australian universities are generally perceived as excellent in the field of physiotherapy.